 With CPI inflation stuck at lower levels, it is likely that the interest rates in India will be headed lower.
 Already, Indian investors are moving away from bank FDs as the rates of return are just not remunerative.
 That will get more pronounced as interest rates settle at lower levels.
 Even debt funds will be just about able to better the FD rate as interest rates settle at lower levels.
 That should be a clear case in favour of passive investing.

-Equity investing via mutual funds has picked up in a big way in the last couple of years.
+Investing in equity via mutual funds investment has picked up in a big way in the last couple of years.
 In fact, in the last couple of years, the major equity inflows have come in through the SIP route and they have come in from second-rung towns and districts.
 For all these new investors, equity funds may not always be the outperforming asset class in all kinds of markets.
 Passive investing will offer them a low-cost method of participating in the equity market with limited downside risk and almost no risk of stock selection.

 Passive funds need to be seen more as an asset allocation tool.
 Passive investing may not be a substitute to equity investing, but some part of the equity allocation can definitely be in passive assets like index funds and ETFs.
 This will not only result in a more diversified portfolio mix for the investor but also infuse less volatility in the investment.

-When comparing passive funds with debt instruments and FDs, one also needs to appreciate the tax treatment which is favourable to the index fund.
+When comparing passive funds with debt instruments and Fixed Deposits (FDs), one also needs to appreciate the tax treatment which is favourable to the index fund.
 That can make a substantial difference to the effective post-tax returns of these index funds.

 Lastly, passive investing has attained a much higher level of sophistication in Western countries.
 These best practices are yet to come to India.
 For example, a large passive player like Vanguard is still not present in the Indian market.
 Western fund managers use sophisticated models to earn alpha in index funds and to minimize the tracking error.
 Once these best practices also come to India, it can be a better selling proposition for passive investing.